ProtoSchool/protoschool.github.io/README.md

 },
 ```

-After this your tutorial will automatically appear on the Tutorials page!
+In `static/courses.json`, add the tutorial key in the `all` array so it appears in the Tutorials page.

 ## Boilerplate Explained